- PHP Basics

 PHP execute() Syntax

-The syntax of execute() function in PHP, is:
+The syntax of the execute() function in PHP is:

 $stmt -> execute(parameters...);

-The parameters refers to list of parameters.
-The parameters parameter is optional, and is used to provide array with that number of elements as of bound parameters available in the statement to execute, where all values treated as of string type.
+The parameters refer to a list of parameters.
+The parameters parameter is optional and is used to provide an array with that number of elements as one of the bound parameters available in the statement to execute, where all values are treated as of string type.

 PHP mysqli_stmt_execute()